Why I Walk: Taking a Step in the Right Direction by Kevin Klinkenberg

 More profoundly, the fact that this book even has to be written shows how walking as a form of transportation is a blind spot in the minds of many people--including not just people who might benefit by walking, but decision makers.
-As such, I recommend that this book as a gift for your local representative, mayor, or transportation planner.

 In Chapter 1, the author shows a routine Monday: work, email, coffee shop, a bike ride downtown, a run through a park, a walk to a beer parlor, and home.
 His emphasis is that walking can be used as transportation for normal activities (pp. 10-13).